omeka/omeka-s-enduser/docs/content/items.md

 - add to item set: a dropdown, select from item sets on the installation.
 Add to an additional item set using the *add another item set* button.
 - remove from item set: a dropdown, select from item sets on the installation.
 Remove from an additional item set using the *remove another item set* button.
 - clear property values: a dropdown menu with all the properties in all vocabularies, selecting from this will remove any values in that property in the affected items.
 Clear additional properties using the *Clear another property* button.
+- Set value visibility: set the visibility of a specific property to either public or not public.
+Unlike the radio buttons at the top of the form, this will only affect a single property instead of the entire item.
+Select a property from the text field (type to begin searching), and the choose either the *public* or *not public* radio button for this option.

 ![Batch edit items form, with options as described above.
 Everything is grayscale](contentfiles/items_batchedit.png)